The Lake District Travel Guide

 Grasmere, Lake District © Mick Knapton

-Some of Cumbria's other famous residents include Robert Southey, Beatrix Potter and John Ruskin, all writers and poets who, like Wordsworth, drew inspiration from the land and the lakes.
-Today, the rugged beauty of Cumbria and the Lake District continues to inspire both visitors and locals alike, and remains one of the most popular regions in England.
+Some of Cumbria's famous residents include William Wordsworth, Robert Southey, Beatrix Potter, and John Ruskin, all writers and poets who drew inspiration from the land and the lakes.
+Today, the rugged beauty of Cumbria and the Lake District continues to inspire both visitors and locals alike, and it remains one of the most popular regions in England.

 Become our The Lake District Travel Expert